This post was recently featured on a podcast episode of Optimal Living Daily.

 Camilla, Paul’s partner, partially blames herself.

-She saw as a relationship with an emotionally unavailable person as something she needed to adjust to and said in her individual session:
+She saw a relationship with an emotionally unavailable person as something she needed to adjust to and said in her individual session:

 I’m too clingy